What Works Today

 The AI assistant can generate multiplayer boilerplate, set up lobby systems, configure spawners and synchronizers, and debug common networking issues like authority conflicts and desync problems.
 For example, you can say “make this character controller work in multiplayer” and the AI will add the necessary RPC calls and authority checks.Current Limitations

-- No built-in matchmaking or relay servers: Summer does not yet provide hosted multiplayer infrastructure.
-You need to bring your own server or use a service like Crafty for web-based multiplayer games.
+- No built-in matchmaking or relay servers: Summer does not yet provide production hosted multiplayer infrastructure.
+Bring your own server for a game you operate today.

 - Complex netcode patterns: Advanced techniques like client-side prediction, rollback, and lag compensation require manual implementation.
 The AI can assist but these are inherently complex.